-The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates, judgments and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions.
 The Company's management believes that the estimates, judgments and assumptions used are reasonable based upon information available at the time they are made.
 These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
-The most significant assumptions are employed in estimates used in determining values of goodwill and identifiable intangible assets and their subsequent impairment analysis, redeemable non-controlling interests, revenue recognition, tax assets and tax positions, legal contingencies, research and development capitalization, contingent consideration related to acquisitions and stockbased compensation costs.
 Actual results could differ from those estimates.